alihassangoraya/translatorOrcaleHW/README.md

 You can simply download and run it in localhost.
 Its easier in MS code.
 You can open index.html and right click inside the code and select 'Open with Live Server'.

 First of all I wasn't sure that I should write the code using jQuery, Node or TypeScript.
+I can write in all these.

 So I decided to write in Vanilla JS by using some core as well as ES6+ features so that I can make sure that you understand what I am writing and what I am capable off.